Dental Bridges in Peterborough

 Implant-Supported Bridges

 Replacing missing or rotten teeth is essential to keeping your mouth healthy in the long run.
 A missing tooth can cause more trouble than just an unsightly gap in your smile.
-Tooth loss can cause your remaining teeth to shift around the gap, changing the alignment of your smile & even causing changes in your facial aesthetics.
+Tooth loss can cause your remaining teeth to shift around the gap, changing the alignment of your smile and even causing changes in your facial aesthetics.

 Having missing teeth can also affect your ability to chew nutritious foods.
 Other tooth replacement options, such as removable partial dentures, aren’t as stable as implant-supported bridges.
 An implant bridge can return the majority of your chewing function so you can eat what you want again.